 New Jersey Civil Unions and Domestic Partnerships

-At Weinberger Law Group, our New Jersey civil union and domestic partnership attorneys are dedicated to supporting the needs of the LGBT (Lesbian, Gay, Bi-Sexual, and Transgender) community.
+At Weinberger Divorce & Family Law Group, our New Jersey civil union and domestic partnership attorneys are dedicated to supporting the needs of the LGBT (Lesbian, Gay, Bi-Sexual, and Transgender) community.
 We understand that same-sex couples can face unique challenges.
 Our attorneys have extensive experience in meeting the needs of non-traditional couples and families, and we are committed to staying on the leading edge of this rapidly evolving area of law.

 Common issues faced by couples in same-sex relationships include: